"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Methodology

 \section{Methodology}

 To inform situated alignment, we empirically characterise reflexive annotating through a design probe and follow-up interviews with crowd workers.
 The probe elicited situated fairness judgments in an RLHF-style alignment task \cite{stiennon2020learning}.
-Both data sources were analysed through reflexive thematic analysis \cite{braun2006using, braun2019reflecting}.
+We adopt a Big Q qualitative approach \cite{kidder1987qualitative} and analysed both data sources through reflexive thematic analysis \cite{braun2006using, braun2019reflecting}.